-Starbucks, during covid 19 crisis, will allow you to bring your own cup to their establishment, but it must be clean.
+Starbucks, during the COVID-19 crisis, will allow you to bring your own cup to their establishment, but it must be clean.
 They will not permit dirty cups, not that you would bring one anyway!
 They will not clean your cup for you.

 At their drive thru, they are testing out a safe option that permits the use of personal reusable cups.

 Yes, Starbucks cups are dishwasher-safe.
 They are marked as top-rack dishwasher safe for much easier cleaning.

 Frequently Asked Questions About Are Starbucks Cups BPA Free